MY UNFILTERED STORY

 my mom grew up without a father.

-she blamed her mother — my grandma, for stopping her from following him to the US after their divorce; then for stopping her dream of becoming a math teacher; and probably many more times after.
+she blamed her mother — my grandma, for stopping her from following him to the U.S after their divorce; then for stopping her dream of becoming a math teacher; and probably many more times after.

 she didn't yet know her whole life was about seeking love without ever learning to love herself.